streamich/bamboo/README.md

  - [ ] `fs.readdirSync(path[, options])`
  - [ ] `fs.readdir(path[, options], callback)`

-Times are currently resolved to millisecond accuracy, you can still use `utimes` but if you specify time with microsecond accuracy it will be rounded to milliseconds:
+Currently `utime` system call is used instead of `utimes`, so timestamps resolved to millisecond accuracy, you can still use `utimes` but if you specify time with microsecond accuracy it will be rounded to milliseconds:

- - [ ] `fs.utimes(path, atime, mtime, callback)`
+ - [X] `fs.utimes(path, atime, mtime, callback)`
- - [ ] `fs.utimesSync(path, atime, mtime)`
+ - [X] `fs.utimesSync(path, atime, mtime)`

 We use `inotify` syscall interface (just like `libuv` in Node.js) from [`libaio`](http://www.npmjs.com/package/libaio) package: